 Yesterday I drove my daughter over to Reading for a university open day.
 Even though it feels as though she has just started A-levels, it’s time to think about what happens after sixth-form.
 Things kicked off at the university at 09:30, so we left a little before 07:00 to drive the 130 miles or so.
 Luckily there were not as many traffic problems as when I went to Milton Keynes a few days ago, and we arrived on the campus at about 09:15.

-Reading University really is a beautiful campus, especially on a sunny June day and we enjoyed meandering about and finding what's where.
-What I most enjoyed, though, were the demonstrations in the "School of Systems Engineering".
-Reading's undergraduate computing program starts with a first year with aspects of Computer Science, Cybernetics, Robotics, Electronics and a general foundation in Engineering.
+Reading University really is a beautiful campus, especially on a sunny June day and we enjoyed meandering about and finding what’s where.
+What I most enjoyed, though, were the demonstrations in the “School of Systems Engineering”.
+Reading’s undergraduate computing program starts with a first year with aspects of Computer Science, Cybernetics, Robotics, Electronics and a general foundation in Engineering, since electronics are really important for many types of work, from computing to audio visual production, and you can even go online to find the B1600 For Sale for sale for any production needs.
 As anyone who reads this blog will probably have spotted, these are all things I love to tinker with.

 I’m annoyed with myself that I forgot to take my camera, but I did have a notebook, and I jotted down quite a list of ideas for things to do “for fun” based on some of the student projects we saw.
 In no particular order we saw robots with various types of balancing behaviour, a “robot wars” arena with tiny robots fighting each other, motor-driven haptic feedback on a drumstick so you can play invisible drums, an automatic solar panel positioning device, a robot arm drawing pictures, a board with a matrix of light sensors and LEDS to detect shadow shapes, computer vision and movement detection, computer games you can play direct from brainwaves, a digital “theremin” using ultrasonic distance sensors, a collection of little autonomous robots communicating with audio tones and so on.